 Below is an overview of our PSHE and RSHE curriculum.
 The curriculum has evolved in a number of ways following feedback from parents during meetings in November 2022.

 We used feedback from the school community, including teaching staff and parents, to ensure that our curriculum reflects:

 This document provides an overview of how the skills and knowledge taught through PSHE progress across each year group.
 The progression map reflects when concepts are to be developed through our PSHE scheme of work.
 Whole-school initiatives, such as Anti-Bullying Week and Number Day, may introduce concepts earlier than outlined.
 For example, we promote Childline to children in all year groups at various points in the year but in Year 5, pupils have the opportunity to explore external forms of support in depth.
 They then build on this by considering why external support might be preferable to some young people because, at this point, pupils are mature enough to consider different perspectives and evaluate approaches.

-Please contact Mr Khunti via the school office if you would like more information about our PSHE/RSE curriculum.
+Please contact Mr Khunti, who leads PSHE and RSHE, via the school office if you would like more information about our curriculum.